The current eCommerce situation

 7. Omnichannel retail

 Selling on multiple channels is not something new, but integrating both online and offline channels as a way of diversifying sale strategy is definitely a growing eCommerce trend, especially after brick-and-mortar retail brands realize how hurtful it can be to lose their offline presence due to inevitable reasons.
 Omnichannel is a new approach to commerce that not only offers customers multiple options for shopping but also integrates them to deliver a seamless experience across diverse channels for customers.

 Customers might turn their habit to online shopping at the moment, but this is not the end of physical retail.
 Rather than completely replacing the brick-and-mortar store with an online shop, offering both online and offline channels to customers is certainly a useful practice to take advantage of both sale channels and benefit the long-term development of your business growth.

-Omnichannel will be a prevailing trend in the eCommerce industry in the upcoming years since this approach focuses on a holistic approach to the overall shopping experience on all channels that your store can offer to customers.
+Omnichannel will be a prevailing eCommerce trend in the retail industry in the upcoming years since this approach focuses on a holistic approach to the overall shopping experience on all channels that your store can offer to customers.

 8. Video marketing

 Video marketing is a marketing medium that utilizes video to raise awareness, create engagement and drive sales.
 Research by Wyzowl reveals that in 2023, 91% of businesses use video as a marketing tool compared to only 61% in 2016, and 84% of interviewed people say that they’ve been convinced to purchase a product or service after watching a brand’s video.
 These statistics aim at only one thing: video marketing is on a dramatic rise.